ronnies007/Keras-AI-seq2seq-learns_Math/README.md

   then its possible to watch the learning curves. (the matplotlib code is messy. sry, its old.
 I just quickly adapted it for this project. some functions like zooming in and staying there, are missing.)

+- new training batches are being created before every epoch now, ..my conclusion is, that way, it cannot overfit so easily.
+- the current model takes quite some time to train.
+I am still experimenting with 'val_accuracy=0.9200' atm. so not every answer is correct. in my eyes it needs val_accuracy 0.99 at least to be trusted.

 whats missing is user input to manually type in questions and hit enter for answer(s). feel free to test. have fun.